UniversalScientificTechnologies/SPACEDOS01/README.md

 ![1st manufactured PCB](1stPCB.jpg "PCB")

-Cosmic radiation dosimeter unit.
-It is intended for masurement of cosmic radiation and dosimetry in mixed ionization fields on board sattellites.
+It is intended for masurement of cosmic radiation and dosimetry in mixed ionization fields on board satellites.